usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ![A much sharper cube](./assets/sharp_cube.jpg)

-_Figure X: A much better cube rendered with variable iterations per pixel_
+_Figure 9: A much better cube rendered with variable iterations per pixel_

 ### Handling Pipelines Without Going Insane

 The floating point library I used requires two cycles for a floating point add and five cycles for an inverse square root.
-This introduced pipelining requirements all over the project in order to keep relevant data available at the correct cycle.
+This introduced pipelining requirements all over the project to keep relevant data available at the correct cycle.
-Hand writing each pipeline stage would be infurating and error prone, so we adopted a system that to handle pipeline registers for us using generate statements.
+Handwriting each pipeline stage would be infuriating and error-prone, so we adopted a system that handles pipeline registers for us using generate statements.
 As an example:

 ```
 module FP_sqrt #(